pokeclicker/pokeclicker-wiki/data/Hatchery/overview_description.md

 As soon as [[Routes/Kanto Route 3]] is cleared, the Pokémon Day Care can be accessed by clicking on its location on the map on Route 3.
 Additionally, the Hatchery tab becomes available on the main page.

-There are three different types of hatch-able resources in Pokéclicker: obtained Pokémon Eggs, Fossils, and already obtained level 100 Pokémon.
-Pokémon Eggs are typically purchased in Shops and Fossils are typically mined from the [[Underground]].
-The Egg/Fossil/Obtained Pokémon that can be bred each have their own distinct tab in the Pokémon Day Care modal.
+There are two different types of hatch-able resources in Pokéclicker: obtained Pokémon Eggs and already obtained level 100 Pokémon.
+Pokémon Eggs are typically purchased in Shops.
+The Egg Obtained Pokémon that can be bred each have their own distinct tab in the Pokémon Day Care modal.

-Clicking on the desired Egg/Fossil/Level 100 Pokémon will result in it being added to the Hatchery.
+Clicking on the desired Egg/Level 100 Pokémon will result in it being added to the Hatchery.
 The Hatchery only has 4 slots, one available from the start and 3 need that need to be unlocked:

 | Slot | Cost |
 |---|---|